Symmetry Exploits for Bayesian Cubature Methods: Introduction

 Our principal contributions are following: \emph{First}, the techniques developed in \cite{Karvonen2018} are extended to the Bayes--Sard cubature method.
-This results in a computational method that is, essentially, of the complexity $\mathcal{O}(J^3 + JN)$, where $J$ is the number of symmetric sets that constitute the full point set, instead of being cubic in $N$.
+This results in a computational method that is, essentially, of the complexity {${\mathcal{O}(J^3 + JN)}$}, where $J$ is the number of symmetric sets that constitute the full point set, instead of being cubic in $N$.
 In typical scenarios there are at most a few hundred symmetric sets even though the total number of points can go up to millions. \emph{Second}, we present an extension to the multi-output (i.e., vector-valued) Bayesian cubature method that is used to simultaneously integrate $D \in \mathbb{N}$ related integrals.
-In this case, the computational complexity is reduced from $\mathcal{O}(D^3 N^3)$ to $\mathcal{O}(D^3 J^3 + DJN)$. \emph{Third}, a symmetric change of measure technique is proposed to avoid the (strong) assumption of symmetry on the measure $\nu$ that was required in \cite{Karvonen2018}. \emph{Fourth}, the performance of our techniques is empirically explored.
+In this case, the computational complexity is reduced from $\mathcal{O}(D^3 N^3)$ to $\mathcal{O}(D^3 J^3 + DJN)$. \emph{Third}, a symmetric change of measure technique is proposed to avoid the (strong) assumption of symmetry on the measure $\nu$ that was required in~\cite{Karvonen2018}. \emph{Fourth}, the performance of our techniques is empirically explored.
 Throughout, our focus is not on the performance of these integration methods, which has been explored in earlier work, already cited.
 Rather, our focus is on how computation for these methods can be accelerated.

-The remainder of the article is structured as follows: Sec.\ \ref{sec:background} covers the essential background for Bayesian cubature methods and introduces fully symmetric sets that are used in the symmetry exploits throughout the article.
-Secs.\ \ref{sec:bsc-fss} and \ref{subsec: vvbc} develop fully symmetric Bayes--Sard cubature and fully symmetric multi-output Bayesian cubature.
-Sec.\ explains how the assumption that $\nu$ is symmetric can be relaxed.
-In Sec.\ \ref{sec:results} a detailed selection of empirical results are presented.
-Finally, some concluding remarks and discussion are contained in Sec.\ \ref{sec:conclusion}.
+The remainder of the article is structured as follows: Section~\ref{sec:background} covers the essential background for Bayesian cubature methods and introduces fully symmetric sets that are used in the symmetry exploits throughout the article.
+Sections~\ref{sec:bsc-fss} and~\ref{subsec: vvbc} develop fully symmetric Bayes--Sard cubature and fully symmetric multi-output Bayesian cubature.
+Section~\ref{sec:is-trick} explains how the assumption that $\nu$ is symmetric can be relaxed.
+In Section~\ref{sec:results} a detailed selection of empirical results are presented.
+Finally, some concluding remarks and discussion are contained in Section~\ref{sec:conclusion}.